reformatus/lyric/README.md

-# Sófár Lyric
+# Lyric

 ## Downloads

-You can now download a test version for Android here: https://github.com/reformatus/lyric/releases \
-Coming soon to beta programs on Play Store and App Store.
+You can now download a test version for Android here: https://github.com/reformatus/lyric/releases Coming soon to beta programs on Play Store and App Store.

 ## Your Open Worship Superapp